edgonzalesjr/VMWare/README.md

 <h1>VMware Workstation Player on Windows 10 host</h1>

 <h2>Description</h2>
 This tutorial is a walk through of VMware Workstation Player installation on Windows 10 Pro host.
-Visit https://www.vmware.com/products/workstation-player.html website to download the installer.
+Visit https://www.vmware.com/products/workstation-player.html website to download the latest installer.
 <br />

 <h2>Environment Used</h2>